The efficient certification of knottedness and Thurston norm

 6pt {\caps 13.3.
 Proof of Theorems 1.5 and 1.6.} 6pt

-In order to prove Theorems 1.5 and 1.6, we need to establish two claims: \item{(1)} If there is a certificate that is verified by the above procedure, then the Thurston norm of the class in $H_2(M, \partial M)$ that is dual to $[\phi]$ is $m$, and $M$ is irreducible. \item{(2)} If Thurston norm of the class in $H_2(M, \partial M)$ that is dual to $[\phi]$ is $m$ and $M$ is irreducible, then there is a certificate that is verified by the above procedure in time at most a polynomial function of $t$, $\log(m+2)$ and $\log||\phi||_1$.
+In order to prove Theorem 1.6 and Theorem 1.5 in the case of compact orientable irreducible 3-manifolds with (possibly empty) toroidal boundary, we need to establish two claims: \item{(A)} If there is a certificate that is verified by the above procedure, then the Thurston norm of the class in $H_2(M, \partial M)$ that is dual to $[\phi]$ is $m$, and $M$ is irreducible. \item{(B)} If Thurston norm of the class in $H_2(M, \partial M)$ that is dual to $[\phi]$ is $m$ and $M$ is irreducible, then there is a certificate that is verified by the above procedure in time at most a polynomial function of $t$, $\log(m+2)$ and $\log||\phi||_1$.

 We will establish these in the next two subsections.

 6pt {\caps 13.4.
 A proof that the certificate does certify Thurston norm and irreducibility} 6pt